Direct Astrophysical Tests of Chiral Effective Field Theory at Supranuclear Densities

-The detection of gravitational waves (\GWs) from binary neutron-star mergers by the Advanced LIGO~\cite{TheLIGOScientific:2014jea} and Virgo~\cite{TheVirgo:2014hva} interferometers, including GW170817~\cite{TheLIGOScientific:2017qsa} and GW190425~\cite{Abbott:2020uma}, simultaneously measured the components' masses and their tidal deformabilities.
+The detection of gravitational waves (\GWs) from binary neutron-star mergers by the Advanced LIGO~\cite{TheLIGOScientific:2014jea} and Virgo~\cite{TheVirgo:2014hva} interferometers, including GW170817~\cite{TheLIGOScientific:2017qsa} and GW190425~\cite{Abbott:2020uma}, simultaneously measured the components' masses and their tidal deformabilities, although the observations primarily constrain specific combinations of the masses and tidal deformabilities (the chirp mass and the binary tidal deformability) as they produce the largest observable effects in the \GW~signal.
 The tidal deformabilities relate a \NS's quadrupole deformation to an external tidal field, like the one exerted by a binary companion.
 As \NSs~deform in the tidal field induced by their companion, the deformation modifies the orbital phase, which in turn is directly imprinted in the observed \GW~strain.
 A flurry of recent articles have studied in some detail how these observations, both individually and taken together, constrain the \EOS~and \NS~properties (see, e.g., \cite{Annala:2017llu,Abbott:2018exr,Most:2018hfd,Tews:2018chv,Greif:2018njt,Capano:2019eae,Miller:2019cac,Raaijmakers:2019dks,Dietrich:2020lps, Landry:2020}).
 Although other macroscopic properties of \NSs~may also be observable, such as the moment of inertia~\cite{LyneBurgay2004, LattimerSchutz2005} and the maximum attainable spin frequency~\cite{Hessels2006}, our current knowledge of the \EOS~at densities above $\rhonuc$ is dominated by observations of massive \PSRs, \GWs, and X-ray timing.